PhotonicsTUL/PLaSK/doc/tutorial5.rst

 Photonic crystal
 ~~~~~~~~~~~~~~~~

+At this point we have defined a simple VCSEL structure with a limited active region and no optical confinement.
+Now we need to add a photonic crytal.
+We simulate etching air holes in the structure by overlaying air cylinders over the top DBRs.
+To do so, right-click on the first ``Stack`` in the geometry tree view (the one containing the whole structure).
+From the pop-up menu select ``Insert into`` and then ``Align``.
+This will create an another container around the stack.
+Select it and add the ``Lattice`` item to it.
+Make sure the lattice appears below the stack.

 ..
 [Dems-2010]
    M. Dems, I.-S. Chung, P. Nyakas, S. Bischoff, K. Panajotov,
    ‘Numerical Methods for Modeling Photonic-Crystal VCSELs,’
    Opt.
 Express 18 (2010), pp. 16042-16054

 .. |list-add| image:: list-add.png
    :align: middle
    :alt: +